pablowbk/pablowbk/README.md

 #### Right now :fire:
-I am working as a frontend dev for an agency, using React + TS and Next.js framework.
-I also collaborate with [Chingu's Facilitators Team](https://chingu.io), helping with code reviews from newcomers to the platform.
+I am working as a frontend dev for Conexa (arg).

 #### Find me 💬